 2. Outdoor Rock Climbing:

 It is done on sunny days where the supports provide good grip as they get dry.
-But with proper equipment and training, climbers also attempt during nights and bad weather conditions.
-They can be dangerous and add difficulty.

 3. Traditional or Trad Climbing: